Limban Resort Tadoba logo

 Irai Lake is fifteen minutes from Limban.
 Most guests drive past it on the way to the gate.
 The boat safari takes you onto it.

-A non-motorised boat at dawn or late afternoon, moving without engine noise along a shoreline where animals come to drink undisturbed.
-Mugger crocodiles are almost always out, basking at close range on the muddy banks.
 The birdlife is exceptional: painted storks, cormorants, kingfishers, egrets, and in winter months large congregations of migratory waterbirds.
 The light on the water at both ends of the day is extraordinary for photography.

 This is not a tiger safari.
 Sightings from the water are rare and genuinely incidental.
 What the lake offers is a completely different angle on the same landscape, and a quality of stillness that four hours in a Gypsy does not.
-Guests who do both consistently say the boat safari surprised them most.
-Closed during monsoon.

 Duration1-3 hours (flexible)